BlackGoku36/armory-tutorials/README.md

 # armory-tutorials

-Tutorials on Armory3d game engine
+Tutorials for Armory3d game engine

 ## Building Docsify Locally
 You can do it two way: